 - Protective mesh grille

-- Die-cast aluminium housing
+- Die-cast aluminum housing

 - Suitable for domestic or commercial applications